 - Syncing.
-When devices are synced, bookmarks, passwords, history, information for filling in forms, extensions, and open tabs are sent to Yandex server.
+When devices are synced bookmarks, passwords, history, information for autofill forms, extensions, and open tabs are sent to the Yandex server.
 You can turn off syncing or adjust the list of data to sync at any time when using the browser.

 - Sending statistics.
 If you enable sending statistics, depersonalized data about browser usage will be transmitted to Yandex.
 This information will help to identify problem areas in the Yandex.Browser interface, kernel, and other components, along with problems in other Yandex servers.